solasta-header-logo

 Areas of Interest

 Dr John Callary has over 25 years’ experience as a psychiatrist.
-John presently works in private practice in Adelaide and Pt Augusta and is also a RANZCP examiner and tutor at Glenside Hospital.
+He presently works in private practice in Adelaide and Pt Augusta and is also a RANZCP examiner and tutor at Glenside Hospital.

 John works with young people and their families and his clinical interests include learning and developmental disorders, organic psychiatry and early onset psychosis.